 \subsection{Virtual Path Generation}

-To allow the agents to continue moving, a new target was generated in the VE would be generated whenever a user reached the current target.
-We used a procedural random path generator in order to make the agent continue moving during the journey.
-When generating a new target, we take the user's current position and proceeding direction as references, and set the target position according to different methods introduced in \cite{azmandian2015physical, azmandian2016redirected} (see table \ref{table:path-generating-methods}), where $unif(a, b)$ is a random value from uniform distribution between $a$ and $b$, and $Random$ is a combination of $Exploration\ small$ and $Exploration\ large$.
+To allow the agents to move continuously, a new target would be generated in the VE would be generated whenever the agent reached the current target.
+We used a procedural random path generator to make the agent move continuously during the journey.
+When generating a new target, we considered the user's current position and proceeding direction as references, and set the target position according to different methods introduced in \cite{azmandian2015physical, azmandian2016redirected} (see Table \ref{table:path-generating-methods}), where $unif(a, b)$ is a random value from a uniform distribution between $a$ and $b$, and $Random$ is a combination of $Exploration\ small$ and $Exploration\ large$.

-The maximal length of a journey is 100 km (one million simulation steps.)
-After the maximal length is reached, the agent terminates his journey, and no new target is generated.
+The maximal length of a journey was 100 km (one million simulation steps).
+After reaching the maximal length, the agent terminated its journey, and no new target was generated.